Competitive Decision Making - Game Theory

 studies these types of situations is game theory, although, it is meant to apply to any competitive decision making situation.

-the outcome of the game.
+over the final outcomes of the game.

 - Perfect Information - a game where the choices and all outcomes are known ahead of time